 It is not unusual for people to assume that because this species belongs to the rodent family that it can consume virtually anything and everything it comes across.

 Like most other creatures, this specie’s basic requirements are comprised of protein, vitamins, minerals, fiber, and a constant, fresh supply of water.

-The sources from which these nutrients are obtained is key to a healthy and happy pet.
+The sources from which these nutrients are obtained is key to a healthy and happy guinea pig pet.

-In fact, some foods can be outright toxic to this animal which is why it is extremely important that you understand which foods are safe to give to your pet and which ones should be avoided entirely.
+In fact, some foods can be outright toxic to guinea pigs which is why it is extremely important that you understand which foods are safe to give to your pet and which ones should be avoided entirely.